zehanort/openclio/README.md

 ╘════════════╧════════╧════════╧═════════╧══════════╛
 ```

-You can see that `openclio` figures out that `c` is the only argument that is written, and therefore consides it to be the kernel output.
+You can see that `openclio` figures out that `c` is the only argument that is written to, and therefore considers it to be the kernel output.
 But what if we also write to one of the first 2 arguments, say `a`?
 Check [vadd2](examples/vadd2.cl) for example:

 ```opencl
 __kernel void vadd(__global int *a, __global int *b, __global int *c, uint count) {